 For example, jobs in the oil industry were always high-paid and numerous.
 However in the latest years, a lot of scientists leave the industry.
 This is because of the decrease in job positions.

 Hence you must be flexible in job hunting.
 In anyhow experience is always important not only for employers but also for you as well.

 Gaining professional experience may help you to finally get your dream job.

 Step 5: Apply for your licence

-According to law you must get a licence to work as a geologist.
-In order to do so you must apply to your national body for a license.
-In other words you will be an annual fee for your licence.
+According to law, you must get a licence to work as a geologist.
+In order to do so, you must apply to your national body for a license.
+In other words, you will be an annual fee for your license.